Date of Observation: 02/21/2017

 Avalanches: Observed an unintentional skier triggered wind slab on an E/NE aspect at 12,000 ft, above treeline.
-The slide broke a few feet above the skier and carried them about 700 vertical feet, resulting in a partial burial and minor injuries.
+The slide broke a few feet above the skier and carried them about 700 vertical feet, resulting in a partial burial, several leg injuries, and a lost ski.
 The slab ranged from ~5 – 15″ thick, and broke on the 2/17 near surface facet layer.
 The slide was about 250 feet wide.
 HS-ASu-R1-D2-I

 Weather: Broken skies in the a.m., decreased to thin scattered mid-day, increased to overcast in the p.m.
 Moderate WSW winds, no transport except some plumes on high peaks.
 Warm temps, green-housing.
 No precip.